-Unfortunately, due to Covid 19 restrictions our trips and visits were suspended from May 2020.
+Unfortunately, due to Covid 19 restrictions our trips and visits were suspended until June 2021.
+Below is the list of activities that we were able to participate in during the Summer Term.

-Autumn Term 2019:
+Summer Term 2021:

 We held the following events within school: